Salzburg to Lake Bled Cycling Holiday

 Salzburg to Lake Bled Cycling HolidayStunning Lake Bled

 You’ll start in the charming city of Salzburg, birthplace of Wolfgang Amadeus Mozart, and then head south along the beautiful Salzach Valley, past the lofty Hohenwerfen Castle, one of the oldest continuously inhabited castles in Europe, to the pretty alpine town of Bishofshofen.
+It's worth noting that on this route you are actually following the early stages of the famous Alpe-Adria Cycle Path that goes all the way to the Adriatic Coast.

 In the Gastein Valley you’ll visit the beautiful town of Bad Hofgastein as well as its regal neighbour Badgastein with its grand old hotels and tumbling waterfall.
 A short train ride will then carry you deep beneath the towering central spine of the alps to the pretty village of Mallnitz from where you’ll gently descend the peaceful and glorious Möll Valley.